ellis/OnTopOfThings/Notes.md

     * routine
     * review-week, review-month, review-quarter, review-year
     * decide, for things that need to be decided as opposed to acted on
+* folders, tags, lists, items, projects
+    * a folder is a hierarchical way to organize all the stuff
+    * lists are an ordered sequence of items, but where the items may be modified from their original
+    * lists are in a folder, but they can contain items from any folder
+    * list contents could either be a text file which gets modified or a sequence of items representing the lines of the list
 * tasks vs ideas
     * some lists never need to be reviewed regularly -- they're just there for when you want to reference them
     * some items may not need to be reviewed regularly -- they're just there for idea generation